adidas Supernova Rise Running Shoe Review

 Cushioning

 The adidas Supernova Rise isn't well-cushioned.
-Its moderate stack height and relatively firm foam don't provide enough cushioning to absorb a lot of impact at faster paces or during longer sessions.
+Its moderate stack height and the presence of more basic EVA foam don't provide enough cushioning to absorb a lot of impact at faster paces or during longer sessions.

 Pros